 - Evaluate ingredients and composition: Do they have the potential to cause harm?

 - Fact-check all health claims: Do they align with the current body of scientific evidence?

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 Pistachios may be good for someone’s health as they are source of protein, antioxidants, and fiber.
 Possible benefits include boosting heart health, managing blood sugar, and reducing colon cancer risk.

 Here are 10 evidence-based benefits of eating pistachio nuts.

 1. Rich in nutrients

-According to the United States Department of Agriculture (USDA), 1 ounce or approximately 49 kernels of unroasted nuts contain:
+According to the United States Department of Agriculture (USDA), 1 ounce (oz), or approximately 49 kernels of unroasted, unsalted pistachios

 Phosphorus: 139 mg